tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 data Student = Student { id::Integer, name::String, mark::Int }
 ```

-This creates a record type in every way the same as the above, but the accessor functions id, name and mark are created automatically.
+This creates a record type in every way the same as the above, but the accessor functions `id`, `name` and `mark` are created automatically.

 ## Typeclasses

 Haskell uses “type classes” as a way to associate functions with types.
 A type class is like a promise that a certain type will have specific operations and functions available.
 You can think of it as being similar to a [TypeScript interface](/typescript1#interfaces).

 Despite the name however, it is not like an ES6/TypeScript class, since a Haskell type class does not actually give definitions for the functions themselves, only their type signatures.
 The function bodies are defined in “instances” of the type class.
 A good starting point for gaining familiarity with type classes is seeing how they are used in the standard Haskell prelude.
-From GHCi we can ask for information about a specific typeclass with the `:i` command, for example, Num is a typeclass common to numeric types:
+From GHCi we can ask for information about a specific typeclass with the `:i` command, for example, `Num` is a typeclass common to numeric types:

 ```haskell
 GHCi> :i Num